Satisfactory Academic Progress Policy

 - If you are following terms of your Academic Plan, eligibility continues.

-- If you do not meet requirements, you are not eligible for aid.
+- If you do not meet requirements, you are not eligible for financial aid.
 See Re-establishing Eligibility.

 - No further appeals accepted.